 Stock up on safer event supplies

 Once you've been accredited as a safer venue, it's important to adhere to all the measures laid out in the accreditation, and to make sure your venue is fully equipped to run safer events.
 PPE, such as masks, thermometers and face guards, will be crucial for events going forward, at least for the near future, so now is the time to stock up.
+However, if you're new to PPE, it can be hard to know where to start – read our guide to PPE to find out all you need to know.

 You can buy everything you need to run a safer event and protect your staff and delegates at the Safer Events Shop.
 You can even get £5 off your first order using the link below.
 5% of all proceeds go to NHS Charities Together.